2015 Bethune–Cookman Wildcats baseball team

-The 2015 Bethune–Cookman Wildcats baseball team represents Bethune-Cookman University in the sport of baseball during the 2015 college baseball season.
+The 2015 Bethune–Cookman Wildcats Baseball Team represented Bethune-Cookman University in the sport of baseball during the 2015 college baseball season.
 The Wildcats competed in Division I of the National Collegiate Athletic Association (NCAA) and the Southern Division of the Mid-Eastern Athletic Conference (MEAC).
-The team is coached by Jason Beverlin, who is entering his fifth season at Bethune-Cookman.
+The team was coached by Jason Beverlin, who was entering his fifth season at Bethune-Cookman.